joemoose/dungeoneers.d20/docs/combat.md

 **Note**: If players and opponents both act in the same phase of a fast or slow round, the player must make either a **DEX** or **WIL** check to act before the opponents.
 Otherwise, they act after the opponents.

-!!! info "Example”
+!!! info "Example"

 	A player and an opponent attack each other using fast actions (single AP) with swords (melee).
 The player must make a DEX or WIL check to attack first.
 The player would have gone first automatically if the opponent had cast a spell (magic) or taken a slow round, such as spending two AP to ready a weapon and then attack.

 !!! note

-	A new turn order is determined at the beginning of every round of combat.
+	A new turn order is established at the beginning of every round.

-!!! tip "Tips"
+!!! tip

 	Use fast rounds tactically.

-	- If the GM indicates your opponent will likely take a slow round, you can act first with a single decisive action as a fast round.
+	- If the GM indicates your opponent will take a slow round, you can act first with a single decisive action as a fast round.
-	- Beware: intelligent opponents will be doing this to you as well.

 ## Attacks